Peter Denies Knowing Jesus

 Peter’s First Denial

-Here we read about Peter’s first denial, but who is the ‘other disciple’ mentioned in John 18:15?
 Traditionally this has been accepted as John himself, this would be consistent with John’s habit of not naming himself, John 1:40 / John 13:23-25 / John 19:26 / John 20:2-8 / John 21:20-24.
 Also, Peter and John appear to have been constant companions, Luke 22:8 / Acts 3:1 / Acts 4:13 / Acts 8:14.

 This unnamed disciple ‘was known to the high priest’, which means he was well enough known for the servant girl to admit him.
 Peter and it appears John follow the group including the Lord to the house of the high priest, it’s most likely that Annas and Caiaphas lived at the same address.
-John is known at the gate and allowed into the court-yard and seeks permission for Peter to come in also.
+John is known at the gate and allowed into the courtyard and seeks permission for Peter to come in also.

-The girl at the gate sees Peter and recognises him as one of Jesus followers, she asks him about this and Peter makes that first terrible denial but Peter and John both enter, Peter and John find a fire with people around and go to it to keep warm.
+The girl at the gate sees Peter and recognises him as one of Jesus followers, she asks him about this and Peter makes that first terrible denial but Peter and John both enter, Peter and John find a fire with people around and go to it to keep warm, John 18:17-18.
 It appears as if the other disciples had fled back to ‘his own’, in accordance with Jesus prophecy of John 16:32.

-In John 18:17 we see the question asked by the maid is phrased to anticipate a negative answer, ‘you aren’t one of this man’s disciples too, are you?
+In John 18:17, we see the question asked by the maid is phrased to anticipate a negative answer, ‘you aren’t one of this man’s disciples too, are you?

 Remember that the ‘other disciple’ was known to be one of Jesus’ followers, he had openly entered along with Jesus, John 18:15.